electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/a6-e-tron/_index.md

 ---
 title: Audi A6 e-tron
 linktitle: Audi A6 e-tron
-description: Audi A6 e-tron will be available with different motors, batteries, technology, and design options and have a range of up to 700km(435mi).
+description: Audi A6 e-tron will be available with different motors, batteries, technology, and design options and have a range of up to 750km.
 weight: 7
+shownavtabs: true
 ---
 <!-- markdownlint-disable MD033 -->

-The Audi A6 e-tron was first time revealed in April 2021 as a concept car.
-It is expected to have a world premiere July 31.
-2024 and will be the sixth all-electric model from Audi.
-With a range of up to 700km, it will be the all-electric model with the longest range from Audi.
+The Audi A6 e-tron was first time revealed in April 2021 as a concept car and had a world premiere July 31.
+2024 and was thesixth all-electric model from Audi.
+With a range of up to 750km, it will be the all-electric model with the longest range from Audi.

-March 17.
-2022 Audi also presented the Audi A6 Avant e-tron concept of this model.
+Audi A6 is available both as Sportback and Avant

 <figure>
     <a href="https://media.electrichasgoneaudi.net/multimedia/models/a6-e-tron/a6-etron-7.jpg">